dwy310/data-driven-blog-post/README.md

 - **Cleaning and structuring** the scraped dataset
 - Saving reproducible outputs into a dedicated data/ folder
 - Exploring sentiment‑style patterns using IMDb ratings
-- Applying modelling techniques to understand what drives movie ratings
 - **Preparing results for a data‑driven blog post**

 The dataset includes: